iLib-js/loctool/README.md

 This method is good when the project is small and there is not a lot of reason to translate frequently and regularly.

 1. In a background job.
+If your project is large and there is a constant stream of new strings to translate, you can use a CI systems like Jenkins or Travis or CircleCI to automate things.
+First, check in the translated xliffs from your vendor into a separate SCM repository.
+Then create a CI task that runs on a regular basis and gets the latest xliffs from the xliffs repo, and the latest source code from your SCM repo, and then runs the loctool on it.
+The end result is that the task should create a pull request/check-in/review for any of the localized files that the loctool has generated.
-If you use a CI systems like Jenkins or Travis, you can create a background task that runs the loctool on your source code repository, and creates a pull request/check-in/review for any newly localized files.
-This will make sure that the latest resource files are checked in to your SCM soon after the translated XLIFF are checked in.
+If it is set up correctly, this job can be triggered automatically any time a change is pushed into your xliffs repo.
+This will make sure that the latest localized files are always checked in to your SCM soon after you receive each batch of translations back from your vendor.

 Plugins
 -------